course banner image

 59 and below

 Definitions of the grades can be found in the Berry College Bulletin.
-“A” students will demonstrate an outstanding mastery of course material and will perform far above that required for credit in the course and far above that usually seen in the course.
+“A” students will demonstrate an outstanding mastery of course material and will perform that required for credit in the course and far above that usually seen in the course.
 The “A” grade should be awarded sparingly and should identify student performance that is relatively unusual in the course.

 Useful Links for Reporters